We5ter/Scanners-Box/README.md

 ### Project Description

-**Scanners Box** is a collection of open source scanners which are from the github platform, including subdomain enumeration, database vulnerability scanners, weak passwords or information leak scanners, port scanners, fingerprint scanners, and other large scale scanners, modular scanner etc.**For other Well-known scanning tools, such as: nmap, w3af will not be included in the scope of collection.**
+**Scanners Box** is a collection of open source scanners which are from the github platform, including subdomain enumeration, database vulnerability scanners, weak passwords or information leak scanners, port scanners, fingerprint scanners, and other large scale scanners, modular scanner etc. **For other Well-known scanning tools, such as: awvs,nmap,w3af will not be included in the scope of collection.**

 ***